How to Find the Default Gateway IP in Linux [4 Best Methods]

 TL;DR

-To find the default gateway IP in Linux, you can try these methods:
+To get default gateway Linux, you can try these methods:

-2. route Command: Utilize the route command in the terminal to find the default gateway IP by examining the routing table.
+2. route Command: Enter route -n, then look for the line with the 0.0.0.0 destination to find the default gateway IP in the Gateway column.

-Read the guide below to learn different methods to find the default gateway IP in Linux and the best practices to follow during the process.
+Read the guide below to learn different methods to get default gateway Linux and the best practices to follow during the process.

 1. ip Command

 The ip command is a versatile tool for managing networking configurations in Linux.
 By utilizing the ip command, you can quickly obtain the default gateway IP without additional tools or configurations.
 This method works on most Linux distributions and is especially favored by command-line enthusiasts.
-Follow these steps to find the default gateway IP:
+Follow these steps to Linux check default gateway:

 1. Open a Terminal on your Linux system.